nexient-llc/depr-tf-azurerm-module-cdn/README.md

 ## Overview

-This terraform module would provision Azure CDN profiles, CDN endpoints, Front door and all its dependencies
+This terraform module would provision Azure CDN profiles, CDN endpoints, custom domains and all its dependencies

 ## Pre-Commit hooks
 [.pre-commit-config.yaml](.pre-commit-config.yaml) file defines certain `pre-commit` hooks that are relevant to terraform, golang and common linting tasks.
 There are no custom hooks added.